About The Neighborhood News

 West Adams has a rich history and along with Mid City, contains one of the most diverse racial, income and cultural groups in Los Angeles.

 At the end of the 20th century, West Adams and the south end of Mid City, had many large historic homes that had either become drug havens or fallen into disrepair as parents grew older and offspring moved away.
 As the seniors passed on, those who inherited the property quickly sold the homes to upwardly mobile young families or couples.
 This fact along with the area's central location and proximity to the 10 freeway allowed for convenient access to the beach, downtown and Hollywood, making it an attractive destination for many middle income families looking for large houses at reasonable prices.
 This new population took restoration to heart and once marginal communities continue to be revitalized.
-By 2015, gentrification had set in and The Neighborhood News, going strong for 7 years helped to shine a light on this blending of the past and present emerging identity.
+By 2015, gentrification had set in and The Neighborhood News, going strong since 2008, helped to shine a light on this blending of the past and present emerging identity.

 She is also an artist click here and published writer click here.

 She was an Associate Editor of Real Talk LA (a short lived magazine created by Jay Levin who started the LA Weekly),

 a film reviewer for filmmonthly.com click here

 She has been published in the LA Weekly